rails-lambda/lamby-cookiecutter-railsbytes/README.md

 # Rails Lamby Project Template

 This repository contains a Ruby on Rails application template (`template.rb`) designed to quickly set up a new or existing Rails project for deployment to AWS Lambda using the [Lamby gem](https://lamby.cloud/).
-It aims to replicate the structure, configurations, and best practices of a reference project ("my_awesome_lambda"), providing a robust foundation for serverless Rails applications.
+It aims to replicate the structure, configurations, and best practices of a reference project ("lamby-cookiecutter"), providing a robust foundation for serverless Rails applications.

 ## Features Provided by This Template